-An Australian native plant that is suited to shade and yet still has good flowers Baurea are a genus that grow naturally in cooler positions, mainly along the east coast from Tasmania to southern Queensland,.
+An Australian native plant that is suited to shade and yet still has good flowers Bauera are a genus that grow naturally in cooler positions, mainly along the east coast from Tasmania to southern Queensland.

 In the garden they are best planted where they receive good moisture however with good drainage as well.
 A fertile soil similar to that found in rain forest areas and a position in dappled shade, or morning sun and then dappled shade.

-Bauera are a genus of only three.
+Bauera is a genus of only three species.
 All are small shrubs found in forests all along the Eastern Coastline of New South Wales and Southern Queensland and across Victoria.

 - Bauera ruboides is probably the best known, like all species, Bauera ruboides requires a damp position and part shade, the white flowering plant

 - B. ruboides alba is referred to as the ‘White Dog Rose’.